-Maybe not; and you will regret it if you didn’t make the most of this opportunity and you didn’t make a productive hajj.
+Maybe not, and you will regret it if you didn’t make the most of this opportunity and didn’t make a productive Hajj.

-This is not just another family trip or a great time away from them, but it’s possibly the most rewarding trip that you will ever take.
+This is not just another family trip or a great time away from them; it’s possibly the most rewarding trip that you will ever take.

 There are many ways to prepare and make the most of every moment spent in the blessed lands, fulfilling the rituals of hajj as productively as possible.

-The five days will take its toll on all these aspects but our bodies will take the most strain.
+The five days will take their toll on all these aspects, but our bodies will take the most strain.
 Prophet Muhammad (PBUH) said:

 “A strong believer is better and more beloved to Allah than the weak believer”.
 (Sahih Muslim)

-We are quick to think of this only in a spiritual sense, but we tend to forget that this also encompasses the physical strength.
+We are quick to think of this only in a spiritual sense, but we tend to forget that it also encompasses physical strength.

-Get into a light exercise routine like walking everyday.
-It doesn’t have to be a rigorous regiment and walking is the best exercise you can get.
+Get into a light exercise routine, like walking every day.
+It doesn’t have to be a rigorous regimen, and walking is the best exercise you can get.

 Research and Journal